Russia backs away from unpopular anti-coronavirus measures - NewsBreak

 Russia backs away from unpopular anti-coronavirus measures

-The country reported 23,820 new infections, a 12% increase from the previous day, and 739 deaths.
+Russia reported 23,820 new infections, a 12% increase from the previous day, and 739 deaths.
 Moscow officials also reported 729 confirmed omicron variant cases in the capital since Dec.
-20, and Deputy Prime Minister Tatyana Golikova said 783 cases have been confirmed all across Russia.
+20, and just two days before Deputy Prime Minister Tatyana Golikova had reported 698 cases across Russia — more than double the total from a day earlier.

+Moscow Mayor Sergei Sobyanin said the omicron variant is responsible for nearly half of all new infections in the capital as daily cases are expected to rise to 7,000 on Saturday.

+The omicron variant spreads even more easily than other coronavirus strains, and has already become dominant in many countries.
+It also more easily infects those who have been vaccinated or had previously been infected by prior versions of the virus.
+However, early studies show omicron is less likely to cause severe illness than the previous delta variant.

 Golikova said the legislation was postponed due to the “high uncertainty” as the draft bill was originally prepared in response to the delta variant but “new challenges” have arisen.